ebikatsudon/VTubeStudio/Workshop.md

 For new models, this is **ON by default**, meaning you have to turn it off first before you can share them.

-**IMPORTANT: If you are a Live2D rigger, I would recommend turning this on for models you send to your clients just to be on the safe side.**
+**IMPORTANT: If you are a Live2D rigger, I would recommend making sure this is on for models you send to your clients just to be on the safe side.**

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/workshop_vts_6.png]]